Pat Schroeder

-Patricia Nell Scott Schroeder (July 30, 1940 – March 13, 2023) was an American politician who represented Colorado's 1st congressional district in the United States House of Representatives from 1973 to 1997.
-A member of the Democratic Party, Schroeder was the first female U.S. Representative elected from Colorado and ran for president in 1988.
+Patricia Nell Scott "Pat" Schroeder (July 30, 1940 – March 13, 2023) was an American politician who represented Colorado's 1st congressional district in the United States House of Representatives from 1973 to 1997.
+A Democrat, Schroeder was the first female U.S. Representative elected from Colorado and ran for president in 1988.

 Early years

-Patricia Nell Scott was born on July 30, 1940, in Portland, Oregon, the daughter of Bernice (Scott), a first-grade teacher, and Lee Combs Scott, a pilot who owned an aviation insurance company.
-She moved to Des Moines, Iowa, with her family as a child, and earned her airman certificate when she was fifteen.
+Patricia Nell Scott was born on July 30, 1940 in Portland, Oregon, the daughter of Bernice (Scott), a first-grade teacher, and Lee Combs Scott, a pilot who owned an aviation insurance company.
+She moved to Des Moines, Iowa, with her family as a child and earned her airman certificate when she was 15.
 After graduating from Theodore Roosevelt High School in 1958, she left Des Moines and attended the University of Minnesota, where she majored in history.
 Schroeder was a member of Chi Omega sorority.
-She graduated with a Bachelor of Arts in 1961 and earned a Juris Doctor from Harvard Law School in 1964.
+She graduated with a Bachelor of Arts degree in 1961 and earned a Juris Doctor degree from Harvard Law School in 1964.

-On August 18, 1962, she married Jim Schroeder, a Harvard Law School classmate, and moved to Denver, Colorado, where Jim joined a law firm.
+On August 18, 1962, she married Jim Schroeder, a Harvard Law School classmate.
+They moved to Denver and Jim joined a law firm.
 They had two children, Scott William (born 1966) and Jamie Christine (born 1970).
 Schroeder worked for the National Labor Relations Board from 1964 to 1966.
-She worked for Planned Parenthood as a legal counsel, and taught in Denver's public schools.
+She worked for Planned Parenthood as a legal counsel and taught in Denver's public schools.